N-Endy/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 11-lists

 This shows a long list of the current directory, the parent directory of the workind directory and the /boot directory.
 This includes all hidden files

+## 12-file_type

+This prints the type of file "iamafile" is.
+This file is found in the /tmp directory